 If your vehicle gets stuck in mud or snow it may be rocked out by shifting between forward and reverse gears, stopping between shifts, in a steady pattern.
 Press lightly on the accelerator in each gear.

-Do not rock the vehicle if the engine is not at normal operating temperature or damage to the transaxle may occur.
+Do not rock the vehicle if the engine is not at normal operating temperature or damage to the transmission may occur.

-Do not rock the vehicle for more than a few minutes or damage to the transaxle and tires may occur or the engine may overheat.
+Do not rock the vehicle for more than a few minutes or damage to the transmission and tires may occur or the engine may overheat.

 Always set the parking brake fully and make sure the gearshift is latched in P (Park).
-Turn off the ignition whenever you leave your vehicle.
+Turn the ignition to the LOCK position and remove the key whenever you leave your vehicle.